Federal Perkins Loan Program

 The public service positions eligible for cancellation are:

-- full-time teacher in a federally designated low income school
+- full-time teacher in a federally designated low income school or qualifying educational service agency

 - full-time qualified professional provider of early intervention services in a public or nonprofit program under public supervision by the lead agency as authorized in Sec.
 635(a)(10) of the Individuals with Disabilities Education Act